“Do computers make students better writers?”

 And really, the stuff that Grabill is talking about in the part I quote isn’t about technology.
 You can teach a dreadful academic research paper kind of class in a computer lab, too.

-3 thoughts on ““Do computers make students better writers?””
+3 Replies to ““Do computers make students better writers?””

 1. You are right about the WIDE study.
 We set out to answer a much less complex question: what are students’ literate lives like now?
 Our aim was to shed some light on where school-sponsored writing fits in among other types of reading and writing they may do.